karagodin/karagodin/README.md

 # Denis Karagodin

-This repository represents the official GitHub presence of Denis Karagodin.

-This repository represents the central identity node of the Karagodin projects.
+This repository represents the official GitHub presence of Denis Karagodin and serves as the central identity node of the Karagodin projects.

 Denis Karagodin is the author of the KARAGODIN® Investigation and the STEPINQUEST® framework.